rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 Manual (NOT RECOMMENDED)
 ------------------------
-If you _haven't_ disabled Starfield's ability to load mods from the "Documents\My Games\Starfield" folder, extract the archive there.

-If you _have_ disabled Starfield's ability to load mods from the "Documents\My Games\Starfield" folder, extract the archive to your Starfield installation folder (typically something like "C:\Games\SteamLibrary\steamapps\common\Starfield") instead.
+Extract the archive to your Starfield installation folder (typically something like "C:\Games\SteamLibrary\steamapps\common\Starfield").

 ([TOC](#table-of-contents))